 |Zinnia angustifolia||Zinnia anomala|

-|Zinnia profusion||Zinnia zahara (in zones 9-11)|
+|Profusion Zinnia||Zahara Zinnia (in zones 9-11)|

-|Zinnia magellan||Giant Zinnia (in zones 9-11)|
+|Magellan Zinnia||Giant Zinnia (in zones 9-11)|

-When and How to Plant Zinnia Seeds?
+How and When to Plant Zinnia Seeds?

 Zinnias are not too much needy when it comes to their care and their seeding needs.

 To plant Zinnia seeds properly, follow the steps below.

-- Sprinkle the seeds over the soil, keeping a distance of about 6 inches between each seed.
+- Sprinkle the seeds over the soil, keeping a distance of about 6-12 inches between each seed.

 - You may have to wait a month or more to see the blooms.

-Grow Zinnias from Cuttings and Cut Flowers
+Growing Zinnias from Cuttings

-- In about a week to ten days, you will witness roots forming on the base.
+- Change the water every 3-5 days, and in about 5-10 days, you will witness roots forming on the base.